antihax/goesi/esi/docs/UniverseApi.md

 > GetUniverseStructuresStructureIdOk GetUniverseStructuresStructureId(ctx, structureId, optional)
 Get structure information

-Returns information on requested structure, if you are on the ACL.
-Otherwise, returns \"Forbidden\" for all inputs.  ---  This route is cached for up to 3600 seconds  --- Warning: This route has an upgrade available.  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/universe/structures/{structure_id}/)
+Returns information on requested structure if you are on the ACL.
+Otherwise, returns \"Forbidden\" for all inputs.  ---  This route is cached for up to 3600 seconds

 ### Required Parameters